FMecha/battlegear/docs/sidebs/sbs2_car.md

 ??? note "Notes"
     * Color: Competition Yellow Mica
     * Body kit based on Keisuke Takahashi's car from *Initial D*, specifically the First Stage model.
-    * Even in the Japanese version, the Efini logo is not used, with blank space where it should be.
-It likely may have the Efini logo in pre-release builds, before Mazda retired the Efini branding in 1997.
+    * Even in the Japanese version, [the Efini logo is not used, with blank space where it should be.](../images/cars/sbs2/sidebs2_fd3s_attract.png) It likely may have the Efini logo in pre-release builds, before Mazda retired the Efini branding in 1997 (the same year the game came out).
     * Dev-described tuning: ECU, intake manifolds, exhaust (megaphone type), lowering kit

 ## Mazda FC3S RX-7 ∞